 THE ATLANTIC CABLE.-The late electrician to the Atlantic Telegraph Company, Mr. Whitehouse, has offered his services again to the undertaking from a feeling of duty, as being so largely identified with the inception of the project; and also because he is convinced that the cable is readily recoverable.
 He therefore asks permission to make the necessary examination, and if that should be satisfactory to his judgment, he offers to reopen communications with Newfoundland at his own risk, and to maintain it open at a moderate per-centage on the receipts.
 The American papers say the cable will never be put right until Mr. Hughes, an American electrician, gets charge of it.

-Public Health.-There was not much difference in the health of the metropolis during the last week from that of the former, the deaths (1113) showing a small decrease.
+Public Health.-There was not much difference in the health of the metropolis during the last week from that of the former, the deaths (1118) showing a small decrease.
 The deaths from scarlatina were 156.
 The number of births was 1695.
 Dr. Letheby reports the mortality in the City as having increased to 64.
 The average number for the month was 55, and for the corresponding period for the last three years the deaths averaged 48.

-A JEWISH PROVINCIAL MAYOR .- The Quarter Sessions of Queenborough, on Tuesday last, were the first held under the mayoralty of L. S. Magnus, Esq., recently elected to the mayoralty.
+A JEWISH PROVINCIAL MAYOR.-The Quarter Sessions of Queenborough, on Tuesday last, were the first held under the mayoralty of L. S. Magnus, Esq., recently elected to the mayoralty.
 The mayor gave a sumptuous dinner to the recorder and members of the corporation.
-After the usual loyal tonsts, the mayor gave that of "the Church," coupling with it the name of the incumbent, the Rev. R. Bingham.
+After the usual loyal toasts, the mayor gave that of "the Church," coupling with it the name of the incumbent, the Rev. R. Bingham.
 The mayor pointed out how persons of the Jewish persuasion could consistently not only respect the Church, but lend their aid in support of it.

-REPRESENTATION OF MANCHESTER.-At a meeting of the Liberal electors of Manchester, Mr. Bazley was chosen as the candidate for that party.
+REPRESENTATION OF MANCHESTER.-At a meeting of the Liberal electors of Manchester, Mr. Buzley was chosen as the candidate for that party.
 Mr. George Wilson proposed Mr. Cobden, but after some discussion the meeting agreed to support Mr. Bazley.
 It appeared that Mr. Cobden had declined to represent Manchester even if elected.
-Mr. Bazley's address advocates an extension of the suffrage, vote by ballot, retrenchment, and a pacific policy.
+Mr. Bazley's address advocates an space having been added to this department, it will form extension of the suffrage, vote by ballot, retrenchment, and a pacific policy.

-POPERY IN AMERICA. -The fact is undenlable that the Catholic Church is making rapid strides throughout the United States.
-Within a year we have had occa-Sir John Potter, M.P.-This gentleman, one of the the splendour of their ceremonial, and high order of intrast; and as all the approaches are under cover, cold members for Manchester, died on Monday.
+SIR JOHN POTTER, M.P.-This gentleman, one of the the splendour of their ceremonial, and high order of intenst; and as all the approaches are under cover, cold the members for Manchester, died on Monday.
 He was the tellect engaged, have surpassed anything emanating and wet need not prevent exercise and enjoyment.

 from any other religious community.
-There was the consecration of the Bishop of Hartford, at Providencea magnificent ceremony; the solemn dedication of several churches, and the consecration of another-a very rare ceremony-which, according to the rules of the Catholic Church, can only be performed when the building is free from debt, and thus devoted to the service of God entirely and for ever.
+There was the consecration of the Bishop of Hartford, at Providence a magnificent ceremony; the solemn dedication of several churches, and the consecration of another-a very rare ceremony-which, according to the rules of the Catholic Church, can only be performed when the building is free from debt, and thus devoted to the service of God entirely and for ever.
 And recently the foundation-stone of a Catholic cathedral has been laid on the Fifth avenue, in this city, which, when completed, will be the most magnificent architectural structure in the country, superior to many and inferior to few of the ancient cathedrals of Europe.
-The other religious communities must bestir themselves, and give up their internal quarrels and sectional strifes, if they would not be outrun by the Catholic Church, which, though the oldest of them all, seems to travel onward in this country with no lazy footstep, but, on the contrary, with the vigour and swiftness of youth .- New York
+The other religious communities must bestir themselves, and give up their internal quarrels and sectional strifes, if they would not be outrun by the Catholic Church, which, though the oldest of them all, seems to travel onward in this country with no lazy footstep, but, on the contrary, with the vigour and swiftness of youth .- New York Herald.